 Development phases will span many years and will include more than 730 homes.
 There will be a retail village in future phases as well as multi-family and higher-density building(s), and larger 2- and 3-acre offerings in the future.
-As of October 2017, buyers have missed out on the lots offered with Phase I, and will have to check back for updates in the future (want me to send updates to you? contact me)

 - Closing will proceed once all titles are registered after the civil work is completed.